Menu

 Try these shampoos that professional swimmers use

 If you spend a lot of time in the pool, you don’t have time to sit with a rinse in your hair for 30 minutes every day.
 Many year-round swimmers, lifeguards, and swim instructors turn to professional shampoos like Burrows Best Tropicals Hair & Body Wash to treat the effects of pool chemicals on their hair.
 Developed by Olympic swimmer Elvis V. Burrows, it's the only after-swim shampoo for Kids created by an Olympian.
-It's a yummy smelling combination of pineapple-coconut in a signature scent called Smelvis Freshley.
+It's a yummy smelling combination of pineapple-coconut in a signature scent called Smelvis Freshley

 Pretend you’re in a shampoo commercial